lmtoy/lmtoy_run/README.md

 ## Make a new script generator

-Using github CLI (the **gh** command) is probably the easiest to explain in commands how to bootstrap the script generator.
-We do this in the lmtoy_run directory, since it's simpler to maintain all script generators below there.
+Using the github CLI (the **gh** command) is probably the easiest to explain in commands how to bootstrap the script generator.
+We do this fromf the **lmtoy_run** directory, since it's simpler (and now required) to maintain all script generators below there.
 We keep a record of all projects in the Makefile in lmtoy_run.
 First you need to grab lmtoy_run if that was not done yet:

      $ cd $WORK_LMT
      $ git clone https://github.com/lmtoy/lmtoy_run